DustinRepo/ChatBot/README.md

 Auto-Reconnect: Automatically reconnect to the server if you get disconnected Cracked server support: Lots of options in config.cfg that should allow the bot to get past any cracked server login
 Anti-AFK: Prevent the bot from getting AFK kicked
+KillAura: Attack any mob/player that gets too close
 SkinBlink: Randomly toggles the extra layers of the bot's player skin (just for fun)
 Greentext: Turn Greentext chat on/off for the bot Customizable prefix: Customize the prefix in the config.cfg file